Replacement in Aging

 A developmental roadmap to create desired human cells from pluripotent stem cells

-Kyle Loh, Stanford University, US
+Kyle Loh, Stanford University

 16:20-16:40 (CET)